isturiz/sync-graph/README.md

 This CLI tool allows you to sync GitHub contributions by generating commit scripts based on the contribution history of a GitHub user.
 Ideal for merging commit histories from different accounts into one visual contribution graph.

+## CHANGELOG

+- 2024-10-20: Now the commits use 'No.' to express the number of commits instead of the '#' character to avoid conflicts with repository issues. -

 ## Features

 - **Fetch Contribution History**: Retrieves contribution history from any GitHub user.